 How Solar Works

 Sunlight can be directly converted into electricity using silicon cells.
 As sunlight shines upon the solar panels, the solar panel is able convert those photons (particles of sunlight) into electrons of direct current (“DC”) electricity.
-The electrons flow out of the solar panel and into an inverter before being distributed into your home.
-The inverter converts that “DC” power (commonly used in batteries) into alternating current or “AC” power, which is the current of our grid and of your home and its appliances.
+The electrons flow out of the solar panel and into an inverter and other electrical safety devices.
+The inverter converts that “DC” power (commonly used in batteries) into alternating current or “AC” power.
+AC power is the current that our grid and your appliances use when plugged into the wall outlet.

 A net energy meter is able to roll backwards as you send electricity back onto the grid.
-Any solar energy that you do not use at the time of production will go back into the electric grid through the net meter.
-The utility provides you with a credit for any energy exported to the grid.
+Any solar energy that you do not use simultaneous with production will go back into the electrical grid through the net meter.
 At night or on cloudy days, when your system is not producing more than your building needs, you will consume electricity from the grid as normal.
-Your utility will bill you for the “net” consumption, and if you produce more power than you use during a given period you will receive a credit on your bill which rolls over monthly.
+Your utility will bill you for the “net” consumption for any given billing period and provide you with a dollar credit for any excess during a given period.

-While PV systems are sophisticated electric systems, they have no moving parts and can last more than 30 years while requiring little to no maintenance.
-The components are designed to meet strict dependability and durability standards to withstand nature’s elements.
+While PV systems are sophisticated electric systems, they have no moving parts and can last more than 30 years while requiring little to no maintenance at all.
+The components are designed to meet strict dependability and durability standards to withstand the elements.
 The best way to ensure and extend the life and effectiveness of your PV system is by having it installed and maintained properly.
 Most PV system problems occur because of a poor system installation.